Alchemy-se/Vattenfall-One-Brand-Design-System/README.md

 - Clone the repo: `git clone git@github.com:Alchemy-se/Vattenfall-One-Brand-Design-System.git`

+### Cms
+For handling metadata and also login in the /overview table when developing we have an cms for that.
+Its located in bitbucket vf-dds-cms repo.
+You need .envs located in the 1password vault for vattenfall.
 ## What's included

 Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
 You'll see something like this: